aedorian/blug/projects.markdown

     <td class="desc">
     <h2>Shoot Em Up</h2>
     <p class="pdesc">
-    Touhou clone that can also be played by two players.
+    <i>Touhou</i> clone that can also be played by two players.
 I built a custom <mark>ECS-like engine</mark> (in C, so without classes) capable of handling the players, enemies and bullets in real time. <br>Also created a <mark>scriptable wave system</mark> to make development and testing easier.
 It has customisable enemy movement and multiple bullet types and patterns to choose from.
     <br><br>
     <img src="../assets/img/projects/sh_1.png" height="275px">
     <img src="../assets/img/projects/sh_2.png" height="275px">